 The scale of environmental challenge is enormous with a real urgency to act.
-You have an opportunity to join the Board of the Scottish Environment Protection Agency and shape the future of Scotland’s EPA, helping us to reach our climate ambitions and emerge stronger from the challenges of the global pandemic and cyber-crime.
+We have recently closed recruitment to join the Board of the Scottish Environment Protection Agency, to find people that can shape the future of Scotland’s EPA, helping us to reach our climate ambitions and emerge stronger from the challenges of the global pandemic and cyber-crime.

-As a member of our Board you will make a difference for Scotland – our environment, our communities and our businesses – and join a future focused and progressive organisation.
+Our Board make a difference for Scotland – our environment, our communities and our businesses – and lead a future focused and progressive organisation.

 We are committed to having a Board that represents the diversity of Scotland and our people, supporting inclusive growth and equality.